Xiaocong-Yang/personal-website/_posts/2025-11-15-symbolic-system.md

 Here $D$ is called the *dictionary matrix* where each column stores a semantically meaningful concept; the first term is the *reconstruction loss* of the hidden state $h$, while the second is a *sparsity penalty* encouraging minimal activated neurons in the code.
-See the [posts](https://transformer-circuits.pub/2024/scaling-monosemanticity/) from Anthropic for details about SAE training and usage.
+See the [post](https://transformer-circuits.pub/2024/scaling-monosemanticity/) from Anthropic for details about SAE training and usage.

 However, an SAE-only approach runs into two fundamental issues.
 The first is computational: using SAEs as a live symbolic layer would require multiplying every hidden state by an enormous dictionary matrix, paying a dense computation cost even if the resulting code is sparse.
 This makes them impossible for deployment at Foundation Model scales.
 The second is conceptual: SAE features are symbol-like representations, but they are not a symbolic system -- they lack an explicit formal language, compositional operators, and executable rules. **They tell us what concepts exist in the model’s latent space, but not how to reason with them.**

 This does not mean we should abandon SAEs altogether — they provide ingredients, not a finished meal.
 Rather than asking SAEs to be the symbolic system, we can treat them as a bridge between the model’s internal concept space and the many symbolic artefacts we already have: knowledge graphs, ontologies, rule bases, taxonomies, where reasoning can happen by definition.
 And a high-quality SAE trained on a large model’s hidden states then becomes a shared “concept coordinate system”: different symbolic systems can then be aligned within this coordinate system by associating their symbols with the SAE features that are consistently activated when those symbols are invoked in context.

 Doing this has several advantages over simply placing symbolic systems side by side and querying them independently.
 First, it enables **symbol merging and aliasing across systems**: if two symbols from different formalisms repeatedly light up almost the same set of SAE features, we have strong evidence that they correspond to the same underlying neural concept, and can be linked or even unified.
 Second, it supports **cross-system relation discovery**: symbols that are far apart in our hand-designed schemas but consistently close in SAE space point to bridges we failed to encode — new relations, abstractions, or mappings between domains.
-Third, SAE activations give us a model-centric notion of **salience**: symbols that never find a clear counterpart in the neural concept space are candidates for pruning or refactoring, while strong SAE features with no matching symbol in any system highlight blind spots shared by all of our current abstractions.
+Third, SAE activations give us a model-centric notion of salience: symbols that never find a clear counterpart in the neural concept space are candidates for pruning or refactoring, while strong SAE features with no matching symbol in any system highlight blind spots shared by all of our current abstractions.

 Crucially, this use of SAEs remains scalable.
 The expensive SAE is trained offline, and the symbolic systems themselves do not need to grow to “Foundation Model size” — they can remain as small or as large as their respective tasks require.
 At inference time, the neural network continues to do the heavy lifting in its continuous latent space; the symbolic artefacts only shape, constrain, or audit behaviour at the points where explicit structure and accountability are most valuable.
 SAEs help by tying all these heterogeneous symbolic views back to a single learned conceptual map of the model, making it possible to compare, align, and improve them without ever constructing a monolithic, expert-designed symbolic twin.